-(ii) Student Guide to SPSS and In-class SPSS Demonstration: After completing each CogLab experiment or survey, you should read the appropriate chapter(s) for the lab assignment in A Student Guide to SPSS.
+(ii) Student Guide to SPSS and SPSS Demonstration: To prepare to do the assignment, you should read the appropriate chapter(s) for the lab assignment in A Student Guide to SPSS.
 The appropriate chapter(s) for each lab assignment will be announced in class and written in the instructions for each lab assignment.
 These chapters provide detailed information about how to perform all the SPSS functions you will need to complete the lab assignments.
-You will also receive a brief in-class demonstration of some of the functions of SPSS required for each lab assignment.
+You will also receive a brief TA-led demonstration of some of the functions of SPSS required for each lab assignment.

-(iii) Lab Assignment: After each in-class SPSS demonstration, the instructor will post a lab assignment for you to complete on your own time.
-All assignments will be posted in a folder called "Laboratories" on Canvas.
-The assignments will require you to analyze the data your class has generated in the CogLab experiments and survey.
-You will have about one week to complete each of
+(iii) Lab Assignment: After each SPSS demonstration, the instructor will post a lab assignment for you to complete on your own time.
+All assignments will be posted in a module called "Laboratories" on Canvas.
+The assignments will require you to analyze the data your class has generated in the survey or the data from a research paper.
+You will have about one week to complete each of the assignments.